KarkaLT/GEIM/README.md

 ## Disclaimer

 This project is provided for educational purposes only.
-The GoogleEarthImageMerger is not intended for any unauthorized use, including the removal of watermarks from copyrighted images.
+The Google Earth Image Merger is not intended for any unauthorized use, including the removal of watermarks from copyrighted images.
 Please respect intellectual property rights and use this software responsibly.

 ## Requirements